 This week, we’ll start off with a baked ham which will give us leftovers for the next day.
 Continue reading MEAL PLANNING – WEEK 5

 Here is my suggested meal plan for the upcoming week.
-If you want to check out previous weeks’ meal plans, click here for the meal plan for week 1, here for week 2’s plan, and here for the meal plan for week 3.
+If you want to check out previous weeks’ meal plans, click here for the meal plan for week 1, here for week 2’s plan, here for the meal plan for week 3, here for Week 5, and here for Week 6.
 I’ve provided a list of the main ingredients that, for the most part, would probably involve a shopping trip to the supermarket for most.
 However, as always, read each recipe thoroughly and carefully to create your own list as I have not listed what I consider to be “staple” items like regular milk, butter, eggs, flour, sugar, butter/shortening, oil, spices, etc.

 This week, we’ll start off with a roast chicken or turkey.
 I watch and get chickens or turkeys when they are on sale and I usually have a stock of 2-3 in the freezer.
 They are great week starters because, yay, there are leftovers!!!!
 This means the leftovers can be transformed into other dishes such as turkey chowder and chicken (turkey) chow mein casserole.
 And, if you are cooking a turkey (or a large chicken), don’t throw out the carcass as it makes great poultry stock!